 The appraiser is responsible for determining which comparables are the best and most appropriate for the assignment.
 Fannie Mae expects the appraiser to account for all factors that affect value when completing the analysis.
 Comparable sales should have similar physical and legal characteristics when compared to the subject property.
 These characteristics include, but are not limited to, site, room count, gross living area, style, and condition.
 This does not mean that the comparable must be identical to the subject property, but it should be competitive and appeal to the same market participants that would also consider purchasing the subject property.
 Comparables that are significantly different from the subject property may be acceptable; however, the appraiser must describe the differences, consider these factors in the market value, and provide an explanation justifying the use of the comparable(s).

-Comparable sales from within the same neighborhood (including subdivision or project) as the subject property should be used when possible.
+Comparable sales from within the same neighborhood (including subdivision or project) as the subject property should be used when possible, and must be used in certain instances (see below).
 Sale activity from within the neighborhood is the best indicator of value for properties in that neighborhood as sales prices of comparable properties from the same location should reflect the same positive and negative location characteristics.

 Fannie Mae does allow for the use of comparable sales that are located in competing neighborhoods, as these may simply be the best comparables available and the most appropriate for the appraiser’s analysis.
 If this situation arises, the appraiser must not expand the neighborhood boundaries just to encompass the comparables selected.
 The appraiser must indicate the comparables are from a competing neighborhood and address any differences that exist.
 The appraiser must also provide an explanation as to why he or she used the specific comparable sales in the appraisal report and include a discussion of how a competing neighborhood is comparable to the subject neighborhood.